 Winemakers use regular wine grapes to produce ice wine.
 Both red and white varietals are eligible for this purpose.

 German vintners make great whites from Riesling grapes, while Canadians produce delicious wines from Vidal grapes.
 But they also use many other varietals, including Gewürztraminer, Chardonnay, or Sauvignon Blanc.

 Red varietals that make good ice wines are -among others- Merlot, Cabernet Franc, Pinot Noir, and Malbec.

 How Ice Wine Is Made

-The harvest seasons for table wine usually starts between the middle of September and early November.
-But grapes for Ice Wine stay on the vines until the winter when temperatures drop to at least 20°F (-7°C).
+The harvest season for table wine usually starts between the middle of September and early November.
+But grapes for ice wine stay on the vines until the winter when temperatures drop to at least 20°F (-7°C).
 With temperatures that low, the water inside of the grapes freezes.
 Only a small portion of juice remains liquid, and the grape’s sugar content concentrates on this juice.